 29}

-source tells you which retriever found the hit ("fts", "semantic", or "both"). score is the final value after RRF and any scoring boosts. parent_metadata is available in v0.3 and later, populated when the hit is a segment whose parent_id exists in the collection.
+source tells you which retriever found the hit ("fts", "semantic", or "both"). score is the final value after RRF and any scoring boosts. parent_metadata is available in v0.3 and later, populated when the hit is a segment whose parent source (referenced by parent_ref) exists in the collection.

 4. Scope to a single space